epics-modules/Dante/docs/source/index.rst

 The Dante8 was triggered by an external programmable pulse generator.
 The pulse width was 10 microseconds.
 The pulse generator was programmed to output 2000 pulses.

-The pulse frequency was increased until the mapping mode acquisition was no longer keeping up on all boards.
+The pulse frequency was increased until the mapping mode acquisition no longer collected the requested number of pixels.
-This is a conservative criterion, because sometimes even at shorter times the acquisition would successfully complete.
-But it was likely to fail for more mapping points because spectra on the higher boards were not being read at the rate as the lower boards, so buffers are likely to eventually overflow.

 .. cssclass:: table-bordered table-striped table-hover
 .. list-table:: Maximum pixel rate in Hz (spectra/board/second) for TriggerMode=Trig Rising